lookit/lookit-docs/docs/source/tutorial-lookit/tutorial-first-study.rst

 * Find the line ``"title": "Make sure we can see you",,`` and change that to ``"title": "3.
 Make sure we can see you",``

 Click "Close" in the top right corner of the editor, and then scroll down and click "Save Changes."
-(Make sure you see the message at the top that changes were saved successfully - fix any problems with the protocol not being valid JSON if not!)
 Now click "Preview study" again to see your new and improved instructions page!

 Put the instructions back in order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that we've made our changes to the instructions frame, let's put it back where it belongs, after the video configuration and consent frames.

-Open the protocol editor and find the ``sequence`` way at the end.
-Right not it should still look like this:
+Open the protocol editor and find the ``sequence`` at the bottom.
+Right now it should still look like this:

 .. code-block:: none